stackrev/vue_phonenumber_verifier/article/readme.md

 createApp(App).use(vuetify).mount("#app")
 ```

-And configure vite for treeshaking our app in _vite.config.js_:
+And *Vite* for treeshaking our app through the file _vite.config.js_:

 ```js
 import vue from "@vitejs/plugin-vue"